speedscale/docs/docs/guides/dlp.md

 this data, or even let it leave your cluster, which is what DLP provides.

+## Support for Additional Protocols

+As mentioned, protocol support for DLP is primarily limited to HTTP traffic but may expand to additional protocols in the future.
+If you need DLP support for non-HTTP traffic, drop us a message on our [community Slack](https://slack.speedscale.com) to discuss your specific needs.
+At this time, the following additional protocols are supported:

+- PostgreSQL

 ## DLP Cookbook

 Other than the `standard` DLP configuration, which is relatively trivial, there are no predefined behaviors